gioblu/PJON/src/strategies/SoftwareBitBang/specification/PJDL-specification-v2.0.md

 `frame initializer expected duration - (sync bit 1 duration - sync bit 1 minimum acceptable duration)`

 To ensure 100% reliability the padding bit must be longer than data bits.
 Frame initialization is 100% reliable, false positives can only occur because of externally induced interference.
-The padding bit duration must not be an exact multiple of the duration of one data bit, for this reason pad-data ratio of 1, 2, 3 or 4 must be avoided because a single or consecutive data bits may be erroneously interpreted as a padding bit.
+The padding bit duration must not be an exact multiple of the duration of one data bit, for this reason a `padding bit / data bit` ratio or pad-data ratio of 1, 2, 3 or 4 must be avoided because one or multiple consecutive data bits may be erroneously interpreted as a padding bit.

 ### Synchronous response
-A frame transmission can be optionally followed by a synchronous response of its recipient.
+A frame transmission can be optionally followed by a synchronous response sent by its recipient.
 ```cpp
 Transmission                                    Response
  ______  ______  ______  ______                   _____